 Steve founded Integrated Research in August 1988 and held the position of Managing Director and Chief Executive Officer until retiring from his executive position in November 2004.
 He was appointed as a Non-Executive Director in November 2004 and elected Chairman in July 2005.
-Steve is also Chairman of the Institute for Economics and Peace and The Charitable Foundation and for activities involved with these he has received a number of international awards including the Order of Australia.
+Steve is also Chairman of the Institute for Economics and Peace, Smarter Capital and The Charitable Foundation and for activities involved with these he has received a number of international awards including the Order of Australia, Luxemburg Peace Prize and has been nominated for the Nobel Peace prize.
 He is also active in the financial community with investments in many high tech companies.
-Steve's current term will expire no later than the close of the 2015 Annual General Meeting.
+Steve's current term will expire no later than the close of the 2018 Annual General Meeting.

 Listed company directorships held in the past three years: None.

-Age: 66 years.
+Age: 67 years.